Skip to main content

 The Signals That Actually Matter:

-• Small circles: Early warning that a new trend might be starting (like a weather alert)
+• Small circles: Early warning a new trend might be starting

-• Focus on triangles - these are your highest probability trades
+• Triangles: High-confidence signals - these are your highest probability trades

-• Triangle entries: When you see a triangle with green or red, that's your cue to enter.
-The AI just gave you its stamp of approval.
+• Triangle entries: When you see a triangle with green or red, that's your cue.
+The AI just gave its stamp of approval.

 • Color change entries: When the line switches from blue to green (or red), especially if volume is picking up